fegzycole/BANKA/README.md

 [https://www.pivotaltracker.com/n/projects/2319896]

-## Template UI
+## Frontend

-You can see a hosted version of the template at [https://fegzycole.github.io/Banka-Project/](https://fegzycole.github.io/Banka-Project/)
+You can see the repo to the frontend built with Vue.js [here](https://github.com/fegzycole/Banka-vue)

 ## API